Spanish ironclad Zaragoza: Service history

 In 1882 Zaragoza and Carmén made a voyage to several ports in the Eastern Mediterranean.
 The voyage included a visit to Egypt to protect Spanish access to the Suez Canal when British forces occupied Egypt during the Anglo-Egyptian War.

-When a crisis with the German Empire over the status of the Caroline Islands in the Spanish East Indies arose in early 1886 and the Spanish Navy prepared a squadron for deployment to the Pacific Ocean to defend the islands, Zaragoza was r Cartagena awaiting drydocking for careening and the replacement of her boilers and was not part of the naval mobilization.
+When a crisis with the German Empire over the status of the Caroline Islands in the Spanish East Indies arose in early 1886 and the Spanish Navy prepared a squadron for deployment to the Pacific Ocean to defend the islands, Zaragoza was at Cartagena awaiting drydocking for careening and the replacement of her boilers and was not part of the naval mobilization.

 Sources present a confusing picture of Zaragoza′s subsequent history.
 According to one, she remained at Cartagena "awaiting her fate" after 1886 and was awaiting careening in 1890 when a Royal Order of 6 February 1890 designated her as the replacement for Tornado at the Torpedo School, although Zaragoza was decommissioned "a few months" later.
 She then remained in service, hulked in Cartagena as a floating jetty and then as a seaman's depot until 1897, when she was ordered to be sold.
 She was scrapped in 1898.
 According to another source, she underwent a major overhaul in 1889, was relegated to use as a torpedo training ship at Cartagena in 1892, was stricken in 1896, and was scuttled in 1899.